 I=(1000×600)/(√3×400)=866A

-Now we have to add a minimum of 25% extra ampere for safety reasons with 866A.
+Now we have to add a minimum 25% extra ampere for safety reasons with 866A.
 You can add more percent according to your demand with future extensions.
 Then our total ampere will be 1082A.

-Now Basbar calculation formula is,
+Now Basbar calculation formula is

 Some Common Busbar Size:

-Here is some most common Busbar size,
+Here are some most common Busbar sizes,

 19.05mm×6.35mm = 100A